Lecture notes on high-dimensional data: Gaussian random vectors

 The proof of Lemma \ref{SUM-GAUSS-LEM-0} shows as a byproduct that the convolution of any two density functions is again a density function and in particular integrable.
 We thus get

 where we substituted $v:=s-u$ in the fourth equality. \end{proof}

-In view of Lemma \ref{CONV-ASS-COMM} we can drop parantheses and simply write $\rho_1\Conv\cdots\Conv\rho_n$ for the convolution of $n$ density functions.
+In view of Lemma \ref{CONV-ASS-COMM} we can drop parentheses and simply write $\rho_1\Conv\cdots\Conv\rho_n$ for the convolution of $n$ density functions.
 Employing this, we can now extend Lemma \ref{SUM-GAUSS-LEM-0} to the sum of more than two random variables.

 \begin{prop} For $i=1,\dots,d$ let $X_i\colon\Omega\rightarrow\mathbb{R}$ be independent Gaussian random variables with zero mean and unit variance.
 Then $X:=X_1+\cdots+X_d$ is a Gaussian random variable with mean zero and variance $d$. \end{prop} \begin{proof} Since the sum of measurable functions is measurable, $X=X_1+\cdots+X_d$ is a random variable.
 We compute